RavingDead/LC_JaqEmployeeGuide/README.md

 # LC_JaqEmployeeGuide
 Lethal Company modpack for my friends.
-You know who you are 👁️   👁️ (otherwise, this isn't meant for you).
+You know who you are 👁️   👁️

 This aims to make a few additions to the game without being too intrusive.